-- 4.3.2 Honorary membership shall be suspended in respect of any honorary member who takes out a practising certificate.
-Honorary members shall not be eligible to become or remain members of the Council or to nominate or vote for members of the Council or to vote at or requisition meetings of the Association or to receive notice of such meetings.
-Nor shall honorary members be regarded as part of a quorum at general meetings. - The Council may request the resignation of any member, including any associate or non-practising or Judicial honorary member, or may suspend or expel any such member, who it considers has acted in a manner which is prejudicial to the functions and best interests of the Separate and Independent Bar or the Association.
+4.4 The Council may request the resignation of any member, including any associate or non-practising or honorary member, or may suspend or expel any such member who it considers has acted in a manner which is prejudicial to the functions and best interests of the separate and Independent Bar or the Association.

-[Rule 4.4 amended by Resolution of 22 July 1995]
+[Rule 4.4 amended by Resolution of 22 July 1995 and Resolution of 2 September 2011]

-- 4.5 Any member whose resignation has been requested or who has been suspended or expelled from the Association shall be entitled - - 4.5.1 To receive reasons in writing for the decision of the Council upon making a written request for such reasons; and - 4.5.2 To appeal in writing to the Association at a general meeting.
+- 4.5 Any member whose resignation has been requested or who has been suspended or expelled from the Association shall be entitled - - 4.5.1 To receive reasons in writing for the decision of the Council upon making a written request for such reasons; and - 4.5.2 To appeal in writing to the Association at a general meeting. - Associate members, non-practising members and honorary members shall not be eligible to become or remain a member of the Council or to nominate or vote for the office of President-Elect or President (in the event of an election for that office being held pursuant to Rule 7.4.4) or for members of the Council or to vote at or requisition meetings of the Association or to receive notice of such meetings.
+Nor shall non-practising members be regarded as part of a quorum at general meetings.